 To avoid potential truancy, if your child has any chronic illness or situations that will require extended absences, please communicate with your child's teachers and administration to prevent misinterpretation of truancy.

 Unexcused Absences

-Family vacations taken during the school year or any days missed for reasons other than the above mentioned circumstances are unexcused absences.
+Family vacations taken during the school year or any days missed for circumstances other than those mentioned in the Excused Absences section are unexcused absences.